By the end of this section, you should be able to:

 The ninth century gave rise to feudal societies.
 These societies contained a strict hierarchical system of power based around land ownership and protection.
 The nobility, known as lords, placed vassals in charge of pieces of land.
 In return for the resources that the land provided, vassals promised to fight for their lords.

 Steam power began appearing everywhere.
-Instead of paying artisans to painstakingly spin wool and weave it into cloth, people turned to textile mills that produced fabric quickly at a better price, and often with better quality.
+Instead of paying artisans to painstakingly spin wool and weave it into cloth, people turned to textile mills that produced fabric quickly at a better price and often with better quality.
 Rather than planting and harvesting fields by hand, farmers were able to purchase mechanical seeders and threshing machines that caused agricultural productivity to soar.
 Products such as paper and glass became available to the average person, and the quality and accessibility of education and health care soared.
 Gas lights allowed increased visibility in the dark, and towns and cities developed a nightlife.

 One of the results of increased productivity and technology was the rise of urban centers.
 Workers flocked to factories for jobs, and the populations of cities became increasingly diverse.
-The new generation became less preoccupied with maintaining family land and traditions, and more focused on acquiring wealth and achieving upward mobility for themselves and their family.
+The new generation became less preoccupied with maintaining family land and traditions and more focused on acquiring wealth and achieving upward mobility for themselves and their families.
 People wanted their children and their children’s children to continue to rise to the top, and as capitalism increased, so did social mobility.

-It was during the 18th and 19th centuries of the Industrial Revolution that sociology was born.
+It was during the eighteenth and nineteenth centuries of the Industrial Revolution that sociology was born.
 Life was changing quickly and the long-established traditions of the agricultural eras did not apply to life in the larger cities.
 Masses of people were moving to new environments and often found themselves faced with horrendous conditions of filth, overcrowding, and poverty.
 Social scientists emerged to study the relationship between the individual members of society and society as a whole.

 Information societies, sometimes known as postindustrial or digital societies, are a recent development.
 Unlike industrial societies that are rooted in the production of material goods, information societies are based on the production of information and services.